configcat/docs/website/docs/targeting/targeting-overview.md

 ### Default value

-This value will be returned by the [ConfigCat SDK] in case of an error.
-The default value is a required parameter when you use the SDK in your application code to get the value of a feature flag.
+The ConfigCat SDK's feature flag evaluation functions (e.g. `GetValue`) requires you to provide a *default value*.
+This value will be returned in case the SDK fails to fetch the config or some other error occurs during the evaluation of the feature flag.

 ## Examples